Various definitions have been given for Open Educational Resources (OER).

 On the Creative Commons Wiki there is a summary of some OER definitions and a table that shows common and different points in the different definitions.

-It can be noted from the tab that not all OER definitions include the following aspects:
+Not all OER definitions include the following aspects:

-while ALL of them include “Right of access, adaptation and republication".
+But, ALL of them include “Right of access, adaptation and republication".

 OER definitions are quite extensive, as they include all kinds of educationally useful materials, and therefore include many types of resources, in different media and formats.